How to Get a Window Tint Medical Exemption in Florida

 Check If You Qualify

-Before applying, confirm you have a qualifying medical condition with existing documentation from a primary care physician or eye care specialist.
-Most PCPs and eye care specialists won't sign tint exemption paperwork directly — that's the gap our service fills.
+Before applying, confirm you have a qualifying medical condition with existing documentation from a physician or specialist.
+Florida's extreme UV environment (Miami peaks at UV index 11-12) makes conditions involving photosensitivity or UV vulnerability particularly urgent.
+Most PCPs and specialists won't sign tint exemption paperwork directly — that's the gap our service fills.

 Complete the Online Application

-Our application collects your information and existing medical documentation for our physician to review against state requirements.
+Our application collects your information and existing medical documentation for our licensed Florida physician to review against §316.2954 requirements.
 You'll provide:

 - Your name, email, and phone number